yamiou/astra/samples-aux/README.txt

 What's New
 ==========

+v0.1.5 2015/04/28 Significant improvement in the hand tracker, now including full resolution depth refinement, hand point smoothing, and text id labels in the hand viewer apps.
+All of the hand tracker parameters have been tuned for better performance.
+Hand points now are near the center or upper-center of the hand.
+Note - to lock on to hands, the hand tracker currently requires your hand to move consistently for about two seconds.
+The easiest way is to move your hand forward and back a few times.
+Note - hand viewer samples now require Inconsolata.otf, which is included in the vs2013/thirdparty/copy_to_bin_dir/ directory.

 v0.1.4 2015/04/24 Internal reorganization, bug fixes, consistency.
 Improved debug hand viewer visualizations.
 Initial re-work of coordinate mapper.
 Arranged files to support additional plugin development.